applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 ##Navigation Bar Plugin
-This document describes general logic of the Navigation Bar Plugin structure
+This plugin provides a navigation structure and UI at the top of the application.
+It is placed on top of the `root plugin` and directs navigation behavior.

 1. <a href="#description">Description</a>
 2. <a href="#general">General behaviours</a>